Leadership frameworks

 The work kicks off with a desktop review of documents that provide insight into your organisation’s DNA, current state of play, and future direction.
 Examples include:

-Purpose, vision, and mission statement
+Purpose, vision, and mission statements

 Organisational values